 - Lightly roast all the spices from the spice blend.
 Let them cool completely and then grind to fine powder.

-- Add ghee, mustard seeds, asafetida and turmeric.
-Let the mustard seeds crackle.
+Turn the Instant Pot to sauté (more) mode and heat ghee.
+Add mustard seeds, asafetida and turmeric.
+Let the mustard seeds pot, may take 2 to 3 minutes.
 Add all the vegetables except the cilantro.
 Mix well.

-- Add salt, tamarind paste and spice blend powder.
+Add salt, tamarind paste and spice blend powder.
 Mix well.
 Add rice and lentils and 6 cups of water.
-Close IP lid with the pressure value set to sealing.
-Press the Rice button on IP.
-Let the pressure release naturally, about 15 mins.
-Open the IP and stir the bisi bele bhath lightly.
+Close the Instant Pot lid with the pressure value set to sealing.
+Press the Rice button.
+Allow the pressure to release naturally, about 15 mins.
+Open the Instant pot and stir the bisi bele bhath lightly.
 Serve hot with a drizzle of ghee, tangy pickle and roasted papad.